 In addition to the eggplant parm recipe I mentioned above, check out zucchini alla parmigiana, made with roasted zucchini.
 It's super easy and so good!

-Another NY classic is a meatball parm hero.
+Another NY classic is a meatball parm hero and sausage and peppers.

 If you’ve enjoyed this chicken parmigiana recipe or any recipe on this site, we want to know so tell us in the comments below.
 We would love to hear how you did and it’s nice to show others as well.
 Thanks!

 Watch the video below where Jim will show you how to make this recipe with easy-to-follow instructions.
 Some people learn by watching.
 If you're that type of person, you can find most of our recipes on YouTube and our Facebook Page.

 - 1 28 ounce can whole plum tomatoes hand crushed or blender pulsed

 - salt and pepper to taste

 - ½ teaspoon crushed red pepper optional, see notes below

 For the chicken